 Best Shopping in Downtown Asheville—A Local’s Perspective

-It occurred to me that I often mention downtown shopping and downtown Asheville in a single breath.
-But what does that word mean, “shopping”?
-Where are the shops?
+It occurred to me that I typically mention "shopping in downtown" without any elaboration.
+Where are these shops exactly?
 What are the shops?
 Who and when and why are the shops?

-Well, to rectify this deficit of information, I’ve come to ask myself where it is that I personally shop when I venture into downtown Asheville.
-Now I’m going to put all my cards on the table here and say it: I’m not much of a shopper.
+To rectify this deficit of information, I’ve come to ask myself where it is that I personally shop when I venture into downtown Asheville.
+Now I’m going to put all my cards on the table here: I’m not much of a shopper.
 I think if I could get through life using only hand-me-downs and whatever I fish out of the river, I would.

 And yet there are some stores in downtown Asheville where even I, the most parsimonious of penny-pinchers, cannot resist at least taking a look.
-So then, if I may, I would like to share with you the five best places for shopping in downtown Asheville.
+So then, I would like to share with you the five best places for shopping in downtown Asheville.

 Enter Malaprop’s.
-On first entrance you’ll find, on your left, a modest café and a smattering of tables, perfect for meeting up with you friends before launching into the day’s activities or reading a few pages.
-Speaking of which, with their staff-picks, book club selections and “blind date books,” their covers obscured, I think you will find Malaprop’s takes extra care to curate your book-shopping experience.
+When you step through that door first you’ll find, on your left, a modest café and a smattering of tables, perfect for meeting up with you friends before launching into the day’s activities or for reading a few pages.
+Speaking of which, with their staff-picks, book club selections and “blind date books” (covers obscured), I think you will find Malaprop’s takes extra care to curate your book-shopping experience.

-Add on top a calendar chock-full of public events—poetry readings, author visits, etc.—and I think you’ll see exactly what Malaprop’s says about Asheville.
+Add on top of that a calendar chock-full of free events—poetry readings, author visits, etc.—and I think you’ll see exactly what Malaprop’s demonstrates about the spirit of Asheville.

 What Else is Around?
 The Twisted Crepe.
 The Chocolate Fetish.
 Parking at the Rankin Avenue Garage.

 This downtown gallery draws me like a moth to flame.
-If I’m even remotely in the neighborhood, I make it my business to walk on over.
+If I’m even remotely in the neighborhood, I make it my business to check it out.
 It doesn’t matter if I’m in the market for something in particular.
 It doesn’t matter if I have cash to spare.
-I just like to see skilled artists given the space—and the sales opportunities—they deserve.
+I just like to see skilled artists given the space they deserve.

 Whereas some galleries specialize in wall-spanning, haute-culture kinds of art, Horse + Hero is much more down to earth.
-Almost every member of their intriguing collection of prints, stickers, and original paintings can be fit into a suitcase.
-And as a result of their reasonable sizes, these art pieces bear reasonable prices.
+Almost every member of their collection of prints, stickers, and original paintings can be fit into a suitcase, making them perfect to serve as a small gift or memento from your visit to Asheville.

 If you want to come away with your very own slice of authentic, local art, then there’s no better place for shopping in downtown Asheville than Horse + Hero.